 Kayaking in Sian Kaan

 One of the best ways to experience the reserve is indeed sliding on the shallow waters of the lagoons in your own kayak.
 This is the most eco-friendly and conscious way to get close to the amazing natural beauties of Sian Kaan.
-There are only a couple of small local companies that run kayaking tours in the reserve.
+There are no kayak rentals in the reserve so your only option would be to join a tour.
 The tours are suitable for both novice and experienced kayakers and take you to some corners of the lagoons unreachable in other ways.